benutzer193/.dotfiles/README.md

   but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
-- **topic/\*.cfolder**: Any files ending in `*.cfolder` get symlinked into your `$HOME/.config`.
+- **topic/\*.cfolder**: Any files ending in `*.cfolder` get symlinked into your `$HOME/.config` folder.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.